Raymond Lam: Breaking into China

 In 2011, Lam starred in the Chinese film The Sorcerer and the White Snake, portraying Xu Xian.
 The film was one of the top 5 grossing Chinese films of the year, and Lam was ranked on Forbes China Celebrity List for the first time.

 In 2012, Lam played a policeman for the first time in Highs and Lows.
 High and Lows was the most watched Hong Kong drama in China that year, and Lam won "Best Actor" at the Huading Awards.
 The same year, Lam starred in the comedy film, Love Is...Pyjamas.
 The same year, he took on the role of Zhuge Liang in the time-travel historical drama, Three Kingdoms RPG.

 In 2013, Lam starred in Saving General Yang, portraying the fifth son Yang Yande.
 He also headlined the horror film, Baby Blues.
 On the small screen, he starred in historical drama, Loved in the Purple.

 In 2014, he portrayed Han Wudi in the drama The Virtuous Queen of Han, which won him the "Top 10 Most Popular Actor" award at the 9th Chinese TV Audience Festival.
-He also starred in the hit Hong Kong drama, Line Walker (使徒行者).
+He also starred in the hit Hong Kong drama, Line Walker.
 His character Sit Ka-keung "Bao Seed" was praised by critics for being the "soul/essence" of the drama.
 His onscreen partnership with Charmaine Sheh was also favoured by viewers.
 He became a stronger contender for "Best Actor" award in 2014 TVB Anniversary Awards.
 Lam won the "Best Actor" award at the 15th Huading Awards for his performance in both dramas.

 In 2015, Lam portrayed Lu Xiaofeng in the wuxia drama, Detectives and Doctors.
 He is the fourth Chinese actor to portray the character, and was praised by critics for being the most outstanding Lu Xiaofeng.

 In 2016, Lam starred in the wuxia drama, Six Doors, acting as a constable detective.
 In 2017, Lam starred in the palace drama, Rule The World, playing Huang Taiji.

 In 2018, Lam is set to star in The Legends of Monkey King, playing the titular Sun Wukong.
 He was also cast in the police procedural drama, Police Tactical Unit.

 In 2021, Lam starred as the main lead in Female-centered business drama, Star of Ocean.

 Return to TVB

-In 2018, Lam signed with Louis Koo’s (古天樂) management agency Sky High Entertainment.
+In 2018, Lam signed with Louis Koo’s management agency Sky High Entertainment.

-In 2019, Raymond Lam announced he would be working with TVB and The Voice Entertainment Group (星夢娛樂) during the press conference of TVB Homecoming on 17 March 2019.
+In 2019, Raymond Lam announced he would be working with TVB and The Voice Entertainment Group during the press conference of TVB Homecoming on 17 March 2019.

-In 2020, Lam reprised his role as "Bao Seed" Sit Ka-keung in Line Walker: Bull Fight (使徒行者3).
+In 2020, Lam reprised his role as "Bao Seed" Sit Ka-keung in Line Walker: Bull Fight.